BartoszZygmunt/nodejs-homework-template/readme.md

 ]
 ```

-##### Pagination
+## Pagination

-The Contacts API offers pagination functionality, enabling the retrieval of contacts in a paginated manner.
-Users have the ability to set the page and limit parameters in the API requests to manage the number of contacts displayed per page and navigate through the contact list.
+The Contacts API provides pagination capabilities, allowing users to retrieve contacts in a paginated format.
+Users can specify the page and limit parameters in their API requests to control the number of contacts shown per page and navigate through the contact list accordingly.

-###### Pagination Parameters:
+## Parameters:

-- **page:** Represents the page number for the requested contacts (e.g., page=1, page=2).
+- **page:** - page number (e.g., page=10).
-- **limit:** Indicates the maximum number of contacts to display on a single page (e.g., limit=10, limit=20).
-Dafault: limit=20
+- **limit:** - maximum number of contacts on a single page (e.g., limit=10)
 - **Example usage:** `/api/contacts?page=1&limit=10`

-##### Filtering Contacts by Favorites
+## Filtering by Favorites

-The Contacts API supports filtering contacts based on their favorite status.
-By appending favorite=true to the API endpoint, you can retrieve contacts marked as favorites.
+The Contacts API facilitates filtering contacts according to their favorite status.
+By adding favorite=true to the API endpoint, users can fetch contacts that are marked as favorites.
 **Usage:** `/api/contacts?favorite=true`

-### 2. Get Contact by ID
+## 2. Get Contact by ID

 Get details of a specific contact based on its ID.